Creative Indian fine-dining restaurant Revolver launches S$38 set lunch & new a la carte menu

 For more ideas on what to eat, read our stories on how She Sells Seashells’s founder launched Singapore’s first madeleine and financier cafe or the definitive guide on Tanjong Pagar’s best food haunts!

-You can also book a ride to Revolver at Tanjong Pagar to try the new a la carte menu
+You can also book a ride to Tanjong Pagar to try the new a la carte menu

 Revolver